back to overview

 1. Species distribution

 We will work with palm species distributed in the Neotropics described inn Kreft, H., Sommer, J.H. & Barthlott, W. (2006) The significance of geographic range size for spatial diversity patterns in Neotropical palms.
-Ecography, 29, 21-30.
+Ecography, 29, 21-30 The dataset contains continent-wide observations of all 550 native palm species (Arecaceae) of the Americas.
+The presence-absence of every single species was extracted across a 0.5° latitude x 0.5° longitude grid resulting in a map of 6638 grid cells with a total of 140860 grid records.
+You can find the dataset here

 1.1.
 Loading data